petewojtczak/Regression/README.md

 # Regression
-Number of sklearn algos are gridsearched in search for a best estimator.<br>
+Number of sklearn algos are gridsearched in search for the best estimator.<br>
 Xgboost is also applied for the same dataset for performance comparison.<br>
 <br>
 Libraries employed: numpy, pandas, matplotlib, seaborn, scipy, sklearn.<br>